10 Social Media Campaigns to Inspire Your Own in 2024

 8. Airbnb: Excelling at Influencer Marketing

-Airbnb revolutionized the hospitality industry with its home-sharing model, but their ‘Live There’ campaign truly took their brand engagement to a new level.
-This brilliant campaign was designed around the concept of living like a local rather than merely visiting as a tourist.
+This brilliant marketing campaign was designed around the concept of living like a local rather than merely visiting as a tourist.

 To bring this campaign to life, Airbnb didn’t merely rely on traditional promotional methods.